Hardeep Walia of Motif Investing, explains his new tax inversion motif, which focuses on the companies that could be acquisition targets.» Read More

-Jim Cramer explains what to watch ahead of the open, including turnover at Goldman Sachs and Palo Alto Networks.
+Jim Cramer explains what to watch ahead of the open, including an upgrade for Netflix.

 It's time for the Lightning Round.
 Cramer makes the call on viewer favorites.